rust-lang/governance/teams/libs/charter.md

 # Libs team Charter

-**PROPOSED -- Not yet approved**

 # Mission

-Managing the Rust standard library and official rust-lang crates: the review process (incl. guidelines), triaging issues, overseeing the implementation and documentation, and keeping the libraries maintainable and healthy.
-And overseeing the other two teams.
+Managing the Rust standard library and official rust-lang crates: the review process (incl. guidelines), triaging issues, overseeing the implementation and documentation, keeping the libraries maintainable and healthy, and overseeing the other two teams.

 ## How does this further the Rust Project goals?

-TODO
+The libs team maintains the core libraries provided by the Rust project and ensures continued maintainence and evolution of the most widely used dependencies in the Rust ecosystem.

 ## Responsibilities & Commitments